tidymodels/rsample/tests/testthat/_snaps/bootci.md

       int_bca(badder_bt_norm, bad_est, .fn = get_stats)
     Condition
       Error in `check_tidy_names()`:
       !
-The tibble in `statistics` should have columns for 'estimate' and 'term'.
+The tibble in `statistics` must have a column for 'estimate'.

 ---